-Pretty much the definition of freeform pool design right here.
+That is pretty much the definition of freeform pool design right here.
 A wonderful design that overlooks a beautiful view of the channel.
-This pool also has wonderful coping around the perimeter with a draining system and design that allows the pool to be filled to the brim, giving the overflow look.
+This pool also has excellent coping around the perimeter with a draining system and design that allows the pool to be filled to the brim, giving the overflow look.

-Lots of curves in this smaller residential pool.
-The small waterfall and separate spa area help create a lot of individual hangout spaces that make the pool area seem bigger than it actually is.
+Lots of curves in this smaller residential pool I built a few years ago.
+The small waterfall and separate spa area help create many individual hangout spaces that make the pool area seem bigger than it actually is.

 Garden-Inspired Backyard Pools

-The custom stonework and landscape design around this pool really blend well into the surrounding environment.
+The custom stonework and landscape design around this pool blend well into the surrounding environment.
 The trickle of the waterfall also provides a calming sound that drowns out everyday distractions as you’re relaxing.
-Garden pools are one of my favorite design approaches, check out my full design guide for more garden pool design ideas.
+Garden pools are one of my favorite design approaches; check out my complete design guide for more garden pool design ideas.

 This plunge pool spa is surrounded by wood decking that is perfect for entertaining.
 The jets and heating system in the pool also make this design a viable option to use in the colder months.
 I really like the waterfall that trickles in and provides some privacy.
 The glass fence also doesn’t obstruct your view of the surrounding landscape.
 For more on fence options, check out my guide on pool fence design.

 The above ground plunge pool design is also a popular option.
 This design really separates the pool from the house, giving it a bit of a “getaway” feel.
 The walkway spilling into the pool area is a great touch as well.